nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 These techniques are often ideal to implement synchronous and asynchronous sequential iteration patterns, which makes them very effective tools in our toolbelt.

 If you are interested in learning more patterns and interesting Node.js techniques, consider checking out [Node.js Design Patterns](/).

-If you are feeling unsure on whether you should get a copy of the book, you can grab a free chapter for free by filling the form at the end of this page.
+You can grab a free chapter for free by filling the form at the end of this page.
+Among other things, this free chapter contains some other examples of iteration and async iterators!

 See you at the next post!

-CIAO
+CIAO 👋

 P.S.
 All the examples presented in this article are available on GitHub at [lmammino/javascript-iteration-protocols](https://github.com/lmammino/javascript-iteration-protocols).

+<small>Thanks to [Mario Casciaro](https://twitter.com/mariocasciaro) for the kind review of this article.</small>